Local Operator Entanglement in Spin Chains: BOMI and TOMI in a spin chain

-The Page curve is an effective description of the late-time value of OEE.
-The OEE of the local operator state in (\ref{eq:Odualstate}) for the original subspace $A$ (scattered subsystem $B$) is proportional to the subsystem size \footnote{Here, OEE $S_{p}$ is defined by }.
+The Page curve in this paper will be the effective description of OEEs for a typical state.
+The OEE of the local operator state in (\ref{eq:Odualstate}) for the original subsystem $A$ (scattered subsystem $B$) is proportional to the subsystem size.
 It is expected that if the dynamics has strong scrambling ability, then the late-time state is structureless.
 Therefore, the late-time OEE for a subsystem $\mathcal{V}$ with total size $\hat{L}$ is expected to be the entanglement entropy for the maximally entangled state:

 where $\hat{L}$ is an even integer.
 The parameter $\alpha$ depends on the parameters $h_x$ and $h_z$.
 If we apply (\ref{eq:page_ee}) to (\ref{eq:BOMI}), we get the late time value:

 Since $I_{A,B}$ has to be non-negative, $\alpha$ must also be a non-negative number.